- Education and training

 - United Kingdom

-ETO cadet Catherine Caseman works on oil tankers.
+Nautilus Council member Catherine Wannell (nee Caseman) worked on oil tankers as an ETO cadet.
 She says careers at sea could be more inclusive by getting the basics right – such a providing correctly fitting safety clothing, gender neutral documentation, and for companies to bring back support for chartership status

-What is a typical day in your job?
+What was a typical day in your job as an ETO cadet?